LasseMiddendorf/SequenceAndFunctionalSpaceOfDrosophilaDeNovoProteins/README.md

 This repository contains code and data to reproduce the analyses from the paper Middendorf et al. (2024) "Sequence and Functional space of Drosophila de novo proteins" (DOI: ...).
 The files `de_novo_proteins_data.csv`, `random_sequences_data.csv`, and `established_proteins_data.csv` have been published in this [paper](https://doi.org/10.1002/prot.26652) and a detailed explaination of the features included in these datasets can be found in the corresponding [Github repository](https://github.com/LasseMiddendorf/de-novo-structure-disorder-predictor-performance/tree/main/Data).

 ### Content
 - `Structural_diversity` contains the data and code to reproduce the results presented in figure 1
 - `GO_Term_Analysis` contains the data and code to reporduce the results presented in figure 2.
 In addition to the code in this directory, [REVIGO](http://revigo.irb.hr) was used to reduce the number of predicted GO Terms based on semantic similarity.
 -  `Biomolecular_condensate_formation` contains the data and code to reproduce the results presented figure 3.
 This directory also conatins the set of known condensate-forming proteins retrieved from the [CD-CODE](https://cd-code.org) database

+The raw foldseek results and ESM2 650M embeddings need to be downloaded from the accompanying [Zenodo repository](10.5281/zenodo.10557890).

 ### Installation